 The Seneca Student Federation is made up of elected student council representatives who serve a one-year term of office.
-SSF positions at each of the three campuses (King, Newnham and [email protected]) include a Vice President and three Coordinators.
+SSF positions at each of the three campuses (King, Newnham, [email protected] and SIA) include a Vice President and three Coordinators.
 There is also a full time SSF President who oversees the operations at all campuses.
 As well, the SSF Board of Directors is made up of seven elected students.
-Each of the three main campuses elect one Board representative.
-In addition, there are four At Large elected Board of Director positions.
+Each of the four main campuses elect one Board representative.
+In addition, there are three At Large elected Board of Director positions.
 Members of the SSF Board of Directors serve a one-year term of office.